juripero/ryft-server/docs/restapi.md

 `ryft-server` supports simple plain queries - without any keywords.
 The `query=Batman` will be automatically converted to `query=(RAW_TEXT CONTAINS "Batman")`.
-Note, this works for text search only and not appropriate for structured search.
+NOTE: This only works for text search; it is not appropriate for structured search.
 (Actually, the query will be `query=(RAW_TEXT CONTAINS 4261746d616e)`, `ryft-server` uses hex encoding to avoid any possible escaping problems).